Breaking Down The Hero's Journey Plot Structure

 Today, in particular, we're going to break down a structure originally outlined by mythologist Joseph Campbell in his book The Hero With a Thousand Faces.
 The Hero's Journey is a classic plot structure that appears in many speculative fiction books, films, television shows, and other forms of media.

 Examples of works that utilize The Hero's Journey include Star Wars, Harry Potter and the Sorcerer's Stone, The Hunger Games, The Hobbit, The Lord of the Rings, and Ender's Game.

-The Chosen One trope in particular features a character of absolute vital importance to the fate of a people group or nation.
-This character usually has some sort of unique power, skill, or ability beyond that of average men, and it's this feature that makes them so important to the story.
+It's important to note before we dive in that The Hero's Journey goes hand-in-hand with the Chosen One trope, which highlights a character of vital importance to the fate of a people group or nation.
+This character usually has some sort of unique power, trait, skill, or ability beyond that of the average person that defines them as integral to the plot.

 An Introduction to The Hero's Journey